zines

 crossroads zine cover

-crossroads is an allegory about the 2020 summer events through the personification of the Oakland streets.
-A visual narrative with artificial intelligence generated imagery.
+crossroads is a visual narrative and an allegory about the 2020 summer events through the personification of the Oakland streets.

 Price: $7